Artworks

 Zacharaha Magasa

-My work is driven by lines of direct and indirect dialogues of everyday life.
-I am interested in notions of socio-politics, environmental decay, territorial or land and cultural resistance.
+Zacharaha Magasa (b.
+1988) is a Zimbabwean artist who creates work driven by the direct and indirect dialogues of everyday life.
+Their practice is a profound investigation into socio-politics, environmental decay, and themes of territorial and cultural resistance.

 Read More